 - Technology in the Arts – Wolf Trap will support technological improvements that may allow for further educational opportunities in the arts and encourage technical and media applications in instruction leading to integration of technology in student performance.

 - Arts and the Environment – Wolf Trap celebrates the relationship between art and nature, using the arts to help protect the environment.
 Grantees are encouraged to consider “green” projects and to create a culture of environmental responsibility in their performing arts programs.

 - Arts Integration – Wolf Trap will support collaborations that explore core subjects or STEM classes through an artistic discipline.
 Grantees are encouraged to work with teachers of different disciplines to find innovative ways to reach learning goals and display student learning through a performance.

 - All grant projects must take place during the 2020-2021 school year.

 - Applicants must be a public high school teacher of music, dance or theatre currently teaching in Washington, DC; Montgomery County, Maryland; Prince George’s County, Maryland; Loudoun County, Virginia; Arlington County, Virginia; or Fairfax County, Virginia.

 - The majority of the grant money must be used for student instruction and learning.
 With prior approval from Wolf Trap, minimal funds may be used to purchase equipment if it is a major component of the project.

 - The project should culminate in a student performance or presentation of learning.
-Grantee schools are asked to attend a performance and reception at the historic Barns at Wolf Trap on April 27, 2020.
+Grantee schools are asked to attend a performance and reception at the historic Barns at Wolf Trap in late April.

 - Teacher grantees and their schools will be responsible for the design and implementation of proposed projects, which includes the selection of participating performing artists and works.
 Wolf Trap is not able to secure artists and/or permissions.